• Art Magazine

 With advancing digitalization, the understanding of security in the art world is also changing.
 Digital collections, online exhibitions, and hybrid events require new protective mechanisms.
 Cybersecurity, data encryption, and access control complement the traditional tasks of physical security.

 Nevertheless, the physical presence of security forces remains indispensable.
-Especially in direct contact between art and the public, situations arise that technology alone cannot manage.
+Especially in direct contact between art and the public, situations arise that technology alone cannot resolve.
 The future, therefore, lies in combining technology and humanity – in intelligent security concepts that enable art rather than restricting it.

 Conclusion